 Hurricane Harvey slams Texas

-Rockport firefighters go door to door on a search and rescue mission as they look for people that may need help after Hurricane Harvey passed through on Saturday, August 26, in Rockport, Texas.
+People walk through flooded streets as the effects of Hurricane Henry are seen on Saturday, August 26, in Galveston, Texas.
 Harvey made landfall shortly after 11 p.m.
 Friday, just north of Port Aransas, as a Category 4 storm and is being reported as the strongest hurricane to hit the United States since Wilma in 2005.

+Brad Matheney offers help to a man in a wheelchair in a flooded street while Hurricane Henry passes through in Galveston.

+Damaged boats in a multi-level storage facility are seen following passage of Hurricane Harvey at Rockport.

 Hurricane Harvey slams Texas